Universal Approximation Properties for an ODENet and a ResNet: Mathematical Analysis and Numerical Experiments: Numerical results

 Let the number of validation data be $K_2=2500$.
 The set of points $\xi$ randomly generated on $[0,1]^2$ and $F(\xi)$ is used as the validation data.
 Fig. \ref{fig:training-data-circle}. shows the training data in which randomly generated $\xi\in D_1$ are classified in \eqref{eq:training-data-circle}.
 Fig. \ref{fig:predict-circle}. shows the prediction result using validation data at $\nu=10000$.
 The results that were successfully predicted are shown in dark red and dark blue, and the results that were incorrectly predicted are shown in light red and light blue.
 Fig. \ref{fig:predict-circle-knn}. shows the result of predicting the validation data using $k$-nearest neighbor algorithm at $k=3$.
 Fig. \ref{fig:predict-circle-mlp}. shows the result of predicting the validation data using a multi-layer perceptron with $5000$ nodes.
 Fig. \ref{fig:initial-parameter-circle}. shows the initial value of parameters $\alpha,\beta$ and $\gamma$.
 Fig. \ref{fig:parameter-alpha-circle}., \ref{fig:parameter-beta-circle}. and \ref{fig:parameter-gamma-circle}. show the learning results of each parameters at $\nu=10000$.
 Fig. \ref{fig:loss-circle}. shows the change of the loss function during learning for each of the training data and validation data.
 Fig. \ref{fig:accuracy-circle}. shows the change of accuracy during learning.
 The accuracy is defined as

 Table \ref{table:ex2-loss-accuracy} shows the value of the loss function and the accuracy of the prediction of each method.

 From Fig. \ref{fig:loss-circle}. and \ref{fig:accuracy-circle}., we observe that the loss function can be decreased and accuracy can be increased using Algorithm \ref{alg:SGD}.
 Fig. \ref{fig:predict-circle}. shows that some points in the neighborhood of $|\xi-(0.5,0.5)|=0.3$ are wrongly predicted; however, most points are well predicted.
 The results are similar when compared with Fig. \ref{fig:predict-circle-knn}. and \ref{fig:predict-circle-mlp}.
 In addition, the learning results of the parameters $\alpha,\beta$, and $\gamma$ are continuous functions.
-From Table \ref{table:ex2-loss-accuracy}, the $k$-nearest neighbor algorithm minimizes the value of the loss function among three methods.
+From Table \ref{table:ex2-loss-accuracy}, the $k$-nearest neighbor algorithm minimizes the value of the loss function among the three methods.
 We consider that this is because the output of ODENet is $y(T;\xi)\in[0,1]$, while the output of the $k$-nearest neighbor algorithm is $\{0,1\}$.
-Prediction accuracies of both methods are similar.
+Compared to K-NN and MLP, the $(\alpha,\beta,\gamma)$-type ODENet gives a slightly worse result (Table \ref{table:ex2-loss-accuracy}).
+However, the binary classification is not a suitable problem to test the potential of ODENet, because the output values of ODENet are continuous.
+It should also be noted that the proposed model is not very tuned to increase accuracy.
+Considering these facts, this result also shows the potential of ODENet.